School-Based Counselling

 In November 2021 a Back-bench debate on School-based counselling took place.
 Nick Brown MP recognised Tyne & Wear Citizens.
 Paul Bristow recognised Peterborough Citizens.
 The Minister of State and MP for Colchester, Will Quince responded.
 Read the Debate Part 1 | Debate Part 2, and watch the recording which started at 5pm.

-Will school-based counselling work?
+Will school- and college-based counselling work?

 School and College-based counselling is a proven intervention for children and young people experiencing psychological distress.
 Counselling provided in schools and colleges has also been shown to minimise pressure on Child and Adolescent Mental Health Services.

-Citizens UK believes school and college-based counselling can fill the ‘missing middle’ between Mental Health Support Teams and Child and Adolescent Mental Health Services.
+Citizens UK believes school- and college-based counselling can fill the ‘missing middle’ between Mental Health Support Teams and Child and Adolescent Mental Health Services.
 As well as serve those children and young people who do not have access to these earlier help teams due to the scale of the roll-out.

 We are calling on the UK Government to secure the statutory provision of counselling in primary schools, secondary schools and Further Education colleges in England that is: